 PJ & Barney, our guides in the Okavango Delta, have been running successful horse riding safaris for 26 years.
 Read this Q & A to find out more.
 And get to know their head guide Rodgers through our popular Meet Our Guide series.

-Read about globetrotter Deb Walker’s experience in the Okavango Delta recently.
+Read about globetrotter Deb Walker’s recent experience in the Okavango Delta.